Volunteer Awards

 Pete Swensson Outstanding Community Youth Award

-If you know an outstanding youth who should be considered for nomination, contact the school’s principal.
+If you know an outstanding youth who should be considered for nomination, please contact the school’s principal.

-All nominees will be recognized at the Township of Langley’s annual Volunteer Appreciation and Awards Evening in April.
+All nominees are recognized at the Township of Langley’s annual Volunteer Appreciation and Awards Evening in April.

 About the awards